Please select a partnership to see additional information:

 - Becoming aggressive and unreasonable.

-All settings in which children are provided with services or are living away from home should have in place anti-bullying strategies and procedures on how to refer to children’s social care, if safeguarding children concerns are identified.
+All settings in which children are provided with services or are living away from home should have in place anti-bullying strategies and procedures on how to refer to children’s social care if safeguarding children concerns are identified.
 See Referrals procedure and Assessment procedure.
-This includes youth clubs and all other children’s organisations as well as all schools.
+This includes statutory, voluntary, community and faith groups, for example, sports clubs and youth centres and all other children’s organisations as well as all schools.

 - Support should be offered to children for whom English is not their first language to communicate needs and concerns.